-Dutch born Miriam Lancewood lived for 7 years with her husband in the New Zealand mountains.
-They never stayed long in one place, but moved around like nomads, they slept in a tent, cooked on fires and Miriam learned how to hunt with bow & arrow and later with a rifle.
-They lived of hunting wild animals and gathering edible plants.
+Dutch-born Miriam Lancewood lived for seven years with her husband in the New Zealand mountains.
+They never stayed long in one place, but moved around like nomads, slept in a tent and cooked with fire.
+Lancewood learned how to hunt with a bow and arrow and later with a rifle.
+They hunted wild animals and gathered edible plants to survive.
 Their life is about embracing insecurity and stepping into the unknown.
-Miriam wrote a book about their adventures, philosophy, and insights.
-The book Woman in the wilderness became quickly popular, and is now translated into Dutch, French, German and Chinese.
+Lancewood wrote a book, Woman in the Wilderness, about their adventures, philosophy and insights; it quickly became popular and has been translated into Dutch, French, German and Chinese.

 Miriam Lancewood和她的先生在新西蘭的荒野裡「流浪」了長達七年。他們從不逗留而四處遊牧，居住在帳篷裡，用火煮飯並且Lancewood還學會了如何用弓箭和來福槍狩獵。他們靠打獵和採集衛生，而他們的生活在於擁抱不安全以及踏入未知。她在近期新作《我的原始 生活》中陳述了他們的冒險、生活哲學和獨到見解。該作品現已譯成荷蘭語、法語、德語及中文。